typescript-eslint/typescript-eslint/docs/maintenance/ISSUES.md

 ### Determining Whether Code is Working As Intended

-As you become more familiar with the codebase and how everything works this will be easier to do intuitively, but to begin with this will likely involve investigating the documentation, code, and the tests to determine if it's a bug or working as intended.
+As you become more familiar with the codebase and how everything works, this will be easier to do intuitively, but to begin with, this will likely involve investigating the documentation, code, and tests to determine if it's a bug or working as intended.
-In general if there is a passing test or documented example that is the same as or similar to the repro code - that indicates that it's working as intended.
+In general, if there is a passing test or documented example that is the same as or similar to the repro code — that indicates it's working as intended.
 If you can't find anything that matches, use your best judgement based on the spirit of the code.

 ### Looking for Duplicates

-It's worth noting that occasionally a user will intentionally raise a duplicate issue because they feel the original issue was closed when it shouldn't have been.
+It's worth noting that, occasionally, a user will intentionally raise a duplicate issue because they feel the original issue was closed when it shouldn't have been.
-If this is the case then you should read the original issue to gather context and understand the reason for it being closed, and determine if the new issue is raises any new or relevant issue that requires addressing.
+If this is the case, you should read the original issue to gather context, understand the reason for it being closed, and determine if the new issue raises any new or relevant point that requires addressing.

 ### Response Templates